teshnizi/teshnizi.github.io/_pages/about.md

 <h2>My Research Interests</h2>

-    I use Machine Learning to tackle constrained optimization problems.
-Currently, I'm working on methods that leverage Graph Neural Networks (GNNs) and Reinforcement Learning (RL) to solve constrained optimization problems on graphs.
+    I use Machine Learning to tackle Constrained Optimization problems.
+Currently, I'm working on methods that leverage Graph Neural Networks (GNNs) and Reinforcement Learning (RL) to solve Constrained Optimization problems on graphs.

 <h3> That was a bunch of fancy terms.
 What does it mean exactly? </h3>